mahuzedada/react-app-reward/README.md

 # How to use the app

-- The homepage of the app will show a list of customers
+- The homepage of the app will show a list of customers.
-- Click on one of these customers to see a list of transactions related to the customer along with the total reward
+- Click on one of these customers to see a list of transactions related to the customer along with a breakdown of the rewards earned per month as well as the total reward.
 - From the customer transaction page, you can click on the `View all transaction` link to see all transactions

 > Note: Transaction will show for the previous 90 days